fredericklch/Instacart-Python/README.md

 - variety of customers in their database
 - purchasing behaviours of customers
-- identify any customer profiles for targeted marketing startegy
+- identify any customer profiles for targeted marketing strategy

 # Data